Hetzner and OVHCloud

 /content/images/2025/11/hetzner-17.png

 “Rescue” is a pretty cool option.
 Say you have a system in segfault or crashing at startup, you can mount the volume on another host to help sort the issues out.
-This would have come in real handy during the 2024 crowdstrike issue
+This would have come in real handy during the 2024 Crowdstrike issue

 /content/images/2025/11/hetzner-18.png